h8moss/website_updates/README.md

 Then, on the next line, the mail account you created

-Then the password of said mail account, this is why we reccomend you use an account separate from your own, although as long as you don't show this file to anyone you should be safe
+Then the password of said mail account, this is why we recommend you use an account separate from your own, although as long as you don't show this file to anyone you should be safe

 Then every line onwards should contain a destination email, to forward the data towards.